graph-genome/graph-genome.github.io/getinvolved.md

 * [Testing](testing.html)
 * File wrangling - finding the latest sequence data and running the analysis pipeline
     * Docker, Linux
 * Server setup - public facing server with data traffic
+* Grant Writers - connect us with the funding sources we need for the long-term effort to build out Pantograph.

 ### Call to Action